cjns/Kartilo/README.md

 ### The End/Final Score
 #### Opportunity/Problem addressed:
 4. I want to be able to see my final score.
-11. I want to be able to tell you about any bugs I encounter.

 This the final modal that will thank the user for playing the game and display their final score.
 It will present the option to quit, which will take them back to the start section, or replay the game, which will take them to the rules section.